Your local Councillors

 Local Councillors review council services, put forward proposals to improve your ward and make decisions.

 Councillors are elected every four years to represent your area; they will meet with other community groups to bring about positive change.

-If you are unsure about which ward you live in or who your local Councillor is, you can find details about your local Councillors and contact them.
+If you are unsure about which ward you live in or who your local councillors are, you can use the link below to find the information.

 - Collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions.